- When you get a new PC, you're faced with one problem - how to get all your software, settings, files, and folders to

-We'll even show you a workaround method on how to sync folders between Windows 10 PCs.
+- We'll even show you a workaround method on how to sync folders between Windows 10 PCs.

-> Those who work on a PC probably know what’s it like to switch between computers and set up a new laptop from scratch or use two computers: your main desktop and a travel laptop in order to work on the road or remotely.
+Those who work on a PC probably know what’s it like to switch between computers and set up a new laptop from scratch or use two computers: your main desktop and a travel laptop in order to work on the road or remotely.

-> You’re also probably familiar with the frustration caused by realizing that you don’t have the exact same data and software on both PC, especially when you work on one device more on the other.
+You’re also probably familiar with the frustration caused by realizing that you don’t have the exact same data and software on both PC, especially when you work on one device more on the other.

-> That’s precisely why we’ve written this detailed article where we show how you can sync your data between multiple Windows PCs and even move all your software and settings in a quick and easy way.
+That’s precisely why we’ve written this detailed article where we show how you can sync your data between multiple Windows PCs and even move all your software and settings in a quick and easy way.

-> How can I sync folders between computers in Windows 10?
+How can I sync folders between computers in Windows 10?

-> 1. Sync folders over the network
+1. Sync folders over the network

-> 1. Locate the folder that you want to sync.
+1. Locate the folder that you want to sync.

-> 2. Right-click it and select Properties from the list of options.
+2. Right-click it and select Properties from the list of options.

-> - Select the Sharing tab, and select Advanced sharing…
+3. Navigate to the Sharing tab, then select Advanced sharing.

-> - Check the box next to Share this folder
+4. Check the box next to Share this folder.

-> - Click permissions so that you can set up your share permissions
+5. Click on permissions so that you can set up your share permissions.

-> 6. Press on OK to confirm the changes.
+6. Press on OK to confirm the changes.

-> 8. Press Windows + R to open the Run console.
+8. Press Windows + R to open the Run console.

-> 9. Type in the following, but replace the computername with the name of the computer where you have created the shared folder:
+9. Type in the following, but replace the computername with the name of the computer where you have created the shared folder:

-> You can also simply type in the internal IP address of the computer.
+You can also simply type in the internal IP address of the computer.